Career Spotlight: How to Become a Physical Therapist

 High School Preparation

-The path to becoming a physical therapist starts in high school.
-If you're interested in this career, focus on these subjects:
+The journey to becoming a physical therapist commences in high school.
+If you're contemplating this career path, emphasize the following subjects:

-- Science classes like biology, chemistry, and physics
+- Scientific disciplines like biology, chemistry, and physics

 - Health and physical education